 Other medications being explored as augmentation therapy include ondansetron, tramadol, and amphetamines; however, no conclusive evidence can be drawn at this time.

 Deep brain stimulation is still a novel treatment, and due to the high costs and invasive nature of the procedure is not yet in routine use.
 Over the past 20 years, only 200 to 300 patients with OCD have received treatment with DBS.
 In an Amsterdam study published in October 2019, they found that DBS aimed at the ventral anterior limb of the internal capsule makes those with OCD more open to environmental change and can engage in more activities than their compulsions.
-In that study, they surmised that DBS is similar in theory to cognitive flexibility.
+In that study, they stated that DBS is similar in theory to cognitive flexibility.

 In DSM-IV field trials of 431 patients, the fear of harming oneself was the most prevailing obsession.
-As reported by the Adult Psychiatric Morbidity Survey, an association between OCD and suicide has been established and predictably has links to comorbid anxiety, depression, and past suicide attempts.
+As reported by the adult psychiatric morbidity survey, an association between OCD and suicide has been established and predictably has links to comorbid anxiety, depression, and past suicide attempts.
 A cross-sectional study from January 2019 found that OCD and suicide are related regardless of symptoms of depression or mood instability.

-If OCD does not get treated, the course is typically chronic, and it may be episodic course, with a minority have a deteriorating course.
+If OCD does not get treated, the course is typically chronic, and it may be an episodic course, with a minority having a deteriorating course.
 With no treatment, remission rates in adults are low.
 Onset in childhood or adolescence can lead to chronic disease.
-However, 40% of individuals with onset of OCD in childhood or adolescence experience remission by early adulthood.
+However, 40% of individuals with the onset of OCD in childhood or adolescence experience remission by early adulthood.
 Other disorders often complicate the course of OCD.

-As CBT with Exposure and Response Prevention are the mainstay of non-pharmacological treatment, it is essential to consult a therapist well versed in this therapy.
+As CBT with exposure and response prevention are the mainstay of non-pharmacological treatment, it is essential to consult a therapist well versed in this therapy.

 Medical consultants depend on the severity and type of compulsion.
 For example, if hand washing is excessive, dermatitis may evolve, and the patient may need dermatological help.
-Treat the whole patient, not just the psychological symptoms.
+Treat the whole patient, not just the psychological symptoms

 It is important to coordinate care with the pediatrician and/or family doctor as medication side effects such as weight gain and tics should be monitored.